 Reference books available in the Careers Service

-Teaching English Abroad (2013 edition) by Susan Griffiths
+Teaching English Abroad (16th edition, 2017) by Susan Griffiths

 These represent and promote the interests of people working in the sector, providing services such as training and networking opportunities.
 They often provide careers support for students and graduates and development for people already working in the sector.

 Follow professional associations on LinkedIn, or visit their websites for useful sources of news, contacts, work experience and vacancies.

 The main professional associations for this sector include:

 - International Association of Teachers of English as a Foreign Language

 - National Association for Teaching English and Community Languages to Adults

 - English UK – national association of accredited English language centres in the UK

 Making contacts is essential for success in this sector.
 Many jobs in this field are gained through networking and speculative applications.